pydjinni/pydjinni/docs/introduction.md

 ## Interface Definition

-The PyDjinni Interface Definition Language (IDL) is used to define the language interoperability interfaces between C++ and a target programming language like Java, Objective-C or Swift.
+The PyDjinni Interface Definition Language (IDL) is used to define the language interoperability interfaces between C++ and a target programming language like Java, Swift or C#.

 From the IDL, glue code is generated that automatically converts data and delegates method calls across the language boundary.